ma1nadhar/java-coding-projects/README.md

 # Java Coding Projects

+### MinMax.java
++ Uses Scanner class to get input of numbers from user
++ Finds the Min and Max Values and outputs them
++ Uses If/Else, While, and Boolean Statements

 ### UserInputSum.java
 + Uses Scanner class for Java user input
 + Uses If/Else and While Statements